Quickback Docs

 buildobjectBuild options (outputDir, packageManager, dependencies)

-openapiobjectOpenAPI spec generation (generate, publish) — see OpenAPI
+openapiobjectOpenAPI spec generation (generate, publish, docs: 'scalar' | 'swagger' for an in-browser API reference) — see OpenAPI

 schemaRegistryobjectSchema registry generation for the CMS (enabled by default, { generate: false } to disable) — see Schema Registry